BenSaxton/idmanagement.gov/_playbooks/playbook-ilm.md

 1. Outline the purpose of implementing ILM.
 2. The roles and responsibilities are mapped to the authoritative attribute source.
 Such as:
-    1. Training Office to gather security training status.
+  a.
+Training Office to gather security training status.
-    2. Security/Vetting Office to gather PIV eligibility status.
+  b.
+Security/Vetting Office to gather PIV eligibility status.
-    3. HR Office to gather employment information status.
+  c.
+HR Office to gather employment information status.
-    4. Application Owners to identify entitlements that are appropriate to a role and assigned to a user.
+  d.
+Application Owners to identify entitlements that are appropriate to a role and assigned to a user.
-    5. Identify other offices as needed.
+  e.
+Identify other offices as needed.
-    6. Assign credentials
+  f.
+Assign credentials
 3. Specific steps or actions for roles at each step of the ILM Create - Use - Deactivate process that aligns with the FICAM architecture identity management services.
 4. Agency or government references.
 5. A point of contact.